It’s only a week until the release of Gran Turismo 7, so we decided to help out the players who don’t know what car to choose as their first.

 One of the unique aspects of Gran Turismo is that it forces players to go through a large variety of cars to progress through the game.
 From little compact cars to the fastest racing cars, GT players will not be tied to just one type of car throughout the entire game.

 An ideal first car

 In the Gran Turismo 7 State of Play, the used car dealership was showcased and it was mentioned that players would have 20,000 credits to start off with to pick a compact car.
-This is if players didn’t pre-order the game or get the special edition where those who do so can get an extra amount of credits, anywhere between 100,000 or 1,600,000.
+This is if players didn’t pre-order the game or get the special edition where those who do so can get an extra amount of credits, anywhere between 100,000 and 1,600,000.

-So let’s just assume for a second that a player didn’t get the extra credits for pre-ordering and/or getting a special edition.
+So let’s assume for a second that a player didn’t get the extra credits for pre-ordering and getting a special edition.
 With the 20,000 credits, what’s the best car to pick up?
 Especially considering the first few competitions will involve the Clubman Cup where players will have to compete in the usual selection of compact hatchbacks.

 From the image above, it would perhaps be safe to assume that’s how it will appear when you load up the game for the first time.
 However, not only can the cars be different, but even the specifications from what we can decipher.
 The image above was taken from the official Gran Turismo website, but in the original State of Play broadcast, many of the cars that appear in both have different numbers listed.

 For example, the Honda Fit Hybrid which has a Performance Points rating of 343.0 in that image is then said to have 318.5 Performance Points in the State of Play video.
 That video seems to take place at the start of the game whereas the image we’ve taken from the Gran Turismo site appears to be from a bit later in the game, so there may be some variables here.
 We’ll use the State of Play video’s numbers to make our judgements.